googleapis/python-ndb/docs/migrating.rst

 Datastore API
 =============

-There are many differences bewteen the current Datastore API and the legacy App Engine Datastore.
+There are many differences between the current Datastore API and the legacy App Engine Datastore.
 In most cases, where the public API was generally used, this should not be a problem.
 However, if you relied in your code on the private Datastore API, the code that does this will probably need to be rewritten.